-- An institution shall calculate the own funds requirement for market risk under the sensitivitiesbased method by aggregating the following three own funds requirements in accordance with Article 325h: - (a) own funds requirements for delta risk which capture the risk of changes in the value of an instrument due to movements in its non-volatility related risk factors; - (b) own funds requirements for vega risk which capture the risk of changes in the value of an instrument due to movements in its volatility-related risk factors; and - (c) own funds requirements for curvature risk which capture the risk of changes in the value of an instrument due to movements in the main non-volatility related risk factors not captured by the own funds requirements for delta risk. - 2.
-For the purpose of the calculation referred to in paragraph 1: - (a) all the positions of instruments with optionality shall be subject to the own funds requirements referred to in points (a), (b) and (c) of paragraph 1 for the risks other than exotic underlyings of the instruments as referred to in point (a) of Article 325u(2); and

-(b) all the positions of instruments without optionality shall only be subject to the own funds requirements referred to in point (a) of paragraph 1 for the risks other than exotic underlyings of the instruments as referred to in point (a) of Article 325u(2).
+- 1. An institution shall calculate the own funds requirement for market risk under the sensitivitiesbased method by aggregating the following three own funds requirements in accordance with Article 325h: - (a) own funds requirements for delta risk which capture the risk of changes in the value of an instrument due to movements in its non-volatility related risk factors; - (b) own funds requirements for vega risk which capture the risk of changes in the value of an instrument due to movements in its volatility-related risk factors; and - (c) own funds requirements for curvature risk which capture the risk of changes in the value of an instrument due to movements in the main non-volatility related risk factors not captured by the own funds requirements for delta risk. - 2.
+For the purpose of the calculation referred to in paragraph 1: - (a) all the positions of instruments with optionality shall be subject to the own funds requirements referred to in points (a), (b) and (c) of paragraph 1 for the risks other than exotic underlyings of the instruments as referred to in point (a) of Article 325u(2); and - (b) all the positions of instruments without optionality shall only be subject to the own funds requirements referred to in point (a) of paragraph 1 for the risks other than exotic underlyings of the instruments as referred to in point (a) of Article 325u(2).

-For the purposes of this Part, instruments with optionality include, among others: calls, puts, caps, floors, swap options, barrier options-and-exetic, embedded options.
-Embedded options, [such as prepayment or behavioural options, shall be considered to be stand-alone positions in options for the purpose of calculating the own funds requirements for market risk.) and exotic options.
+For the purposes of this Part, instruments with optionality include, among others: calls, puts, caps, floors, swap options, barrier options, embedded options (such as prepayment or behavioural options) and exotic options.